-Top 5 2nd Quarter Trades of AC - GuruFocus.com
+Top 5 2nd Quarter Trades of Ac - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were ACCESS FINANCIAL SERVICES, INC.’s top five trades of the quarter.
+According to GuruFocus data, these were Accredited Investors Inc.’s top five trades of the quarter.

-ACCESS FINANCIAL SERVICES, INC. reduced their investment in ARCA:SRLN by 136,059 shares.
-The trade had a 2.91% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $43.13.
+Accredited Investors Inc. reduced their investment in ARCA:IJJ by 407,209 shares.
+The trade had a 4.02% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $101.83.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru sold out of their 12,050-share investment in ARCA:XLY.
-Previously, the stock had a 1.06% weight in the equity portfolio.
-Shares traded for an average price of $157.69 during the quarter.
+Accredited Investors Inc. reduced their investment in ARCA:IWN by 218,695 shares.
+The trade had a 3.18% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $148.57.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Consumer Discretionary Select Sector SPDR has a price-earnings ratio of 22.57 and a price-book ratio of 5.28.
+In terms of valuation, iShares Russell 2000 Value ETF has a price-earnings ratio of 9.54 and a price-book ratio of 1.18.

-During the quarter, ACCESS FINANCIAL SERVICES, INC. bought 9,896 shares of ARCA:OEF for a total holding of 21,071.
-The trade had a 0.98% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $186.76.
+Accredited Investors Inc. reduced their investment in ARCA:SPYV by 619,978 shares.
+The trade had a 2.33% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $39.42.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, ACCESS FINANCIAL SERVICES, INC. bought 64,416 shares of BATS:GOVT for a total holding of 719,855.
-The trade had a 0.88% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $24.02.
+Accredited Investors Inc. reduced their investment in ARCA:AGG by 233,617 shares.
+The trade had a 2.26% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $102.45.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.